Example with custom stratification by isolate source

 name formatted as per the AMR package mo class),

-or more of pheno_eucast, pheno_clsi,
+more of pheno_eucast, pheno_clsi,

 pheno_provided, ecoff).
 If raw assay data is